Prinsphield/Wechat_AutoJump/readme.md

 **Notice: CV based fast-search only support Android for now**

-### Run
+## Run

-It is recommended to run the following if have an android phone
+It is recommended to download the pre-trained model following the link below and run the following code

-	python play.py --phone Android --sensitivity 2.045
+	python nn_play.py --phone Android --sensitivity 2.045

-If you have an iPhone, download the model following the link below, and run the following
+You can also try `play.py` by running the following code

-	python nn_play.py --phone IOS --sensitivity 2.045
+	python nn_play.py --phone Android --sensitivity 2.045

 - `--phone` has two options: Android or IOS.
 - `--sensitivity` is the constant parameter that controls the pressing time.
-- `play.py` using algorithm based on CV, support Android and IOS
+- `nn_play.py` using algorithm based on Convolutional Neural Network, support Android and IOS (more robust)
-- `nn_play.py` using algorithm based on Convolutional Neural Network, support Android and IOS, recommend for IOS
+- `play.py` using algorithm based on CV, support Android and IOS (it may fail sometimes)

-### Performance
+## Performance

 Our method can correctly detect the positions of the man (green dot) and the destination (red dot).